GiancarloHa/documentation/content/en/profiler/enabling/dotnet.md

 {{% tab "Adimission Controller" %}}

-2. With the admission controller, set the following required environment variables in your deployment or Helm chart.
+2. If you are using the admission controller, set the following required environment variables in your deployment or Helm chart.

    ```
    env: